 CNNs are programmed to learn from past data and can detect diseased tissue images at an early stage, e.g., what a tumor looks like versus healthy tissue.
 CNNs can even classify cancer in different stages by analyzing its images and features, such as the tumor's depth, color, circumference, size, shape, height, and location.

 CNNs are considered a subset of ANN algorithms that contain more than one hidden layer (typically many more, and they are therefore “deep”).
 With every subsequent hidden layer added, they more thorThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.